DreamCS: Geometry-Aware Text-to-3D Generation with Unpaired 3D Reward Supervision: Implementation Details

 \section{Implementation Details}

-\subsection{Experimental Setup}
+\subsection{\re{Experimental Setup}}

-The conversion of point clouds to meshes was performed using the MeshAnythingV2 framework~\cite{meshanythingv2} across 8 L40-S GPUs.
+The conversion of point clouds to meshes was performed using the MeshAnythingV2 framework~\citep{meshanythingv2} across 8 L40-S GPUs.
 For dataset annotation, we employed 4 L40-S GPUs.
 The training of the reward model, DreamCS, was conducted on 8 x L40-S GPUs using our proposed 3D-MeshPref dataset.
-The reward model was fine-tuned for 100 epochs using the AdamW optimizer with a learning rate of 1e-3.
+The reward model was fine-tuned based on MeshMAE checkpoint for 100 epochs using the AdamW optimizer with a learning rate of 1e-3 in total around 90 GPU hours. \re{The CS divergence is computed at the batch level, and in our setup we fix the total batch size to $m+n=256$.} The Geometry-Asset Alignment Reward (GA) metric, derived from RewardCS, which is trained on approximately 10,000 annotated meshes from the Objaverse-XL subset of Cap3D~\citep{cap3d}. \re{Since GA provides a model-agnostic and architecture-agnostic measure of geometric–semantic consistency, it offers a fair basis for comparing DreamCS with other text-to-3D generation approaches.
+This metric functions as an independent evaluator for assessing the alignment between 3D mesh geometry and textual descriptions.}